 Student Support Services

-At Australian Professional Skills Institute, we understand that it is not easy for international students to travel away from home to settle in a new environment.
+At Australian Professional Skills Institute, we understand that it might be challenging for students to cope with changes in life, especially for international students to travel away from home to settle in a new environment.
 Students may experience concerns such as:

 - Personal problems (relationships, family, other)